 Pick an object in Salesforce that represents your sale

 There is a pretty obvious choice in Salesforce for this — Opportunities.
 Since Salesforce is a CRM, it knows sales really, really well.
-The Opportunity will track lots of classic things about what a sale is; who you’re selling to, the status of the sale, what you’re selling, the prices, and more.
+The Opportunity will track lots of obvious things about what a sale is; who you’re selling to, the status of the sale, what you’re selling, the prices, and more.

 The key feature here is the products that were sold.
 Products in this sense can be physical goods, services, or even taxes and discounts.
 It’s crucial to think about this, because QuickBooks requires at least one line item for any transaction you hand it.

 For your business though, maybe you’ve determined that the Opportunity doesn’t work, and you need to choose a different object.
-That’s just fine, but you’ll want to make sure the same bases are covered in your shiny custom object.
+That’s just fine, but you’ll want to make sure the same bases are covered in your custom object.

 Pick a destination in QuickBooks